cogitogroupltd/ssh-ca-k8s/README.md

     - `sshd-app`
       - Exposes the sshd ssh server pod to the cluster on port 22
       - Exposes the sshd ssh server pod outside of the cluster on port 30022 (with kind, localhost:30022)
+    - `sshd-hostb-app`
+      - Exposes the sshd ssh server pod to the cluster on port 22.
+      - Used for assh (Advanced Secure SHell) proxying integration.
+    - `sshd-hostc-app`
+      - Exposes the sshd ssh server pod to the cluster on port 22.
+      - Used for assh (Advanced Secure SHell) proxying integration.

 ```bash
 cd kubernetes